bit101/sound-synth-music-resources/README.md

 Links, videos, books and courses.
 Mostly just learning resources for myself, but others might find some of this useful.

 ## SuperCollider
+Currently my weapon of choice, so lots of links.
 ### Links
 - [Supercollider](https://supercollider.github.io/) - the official github site
 - [scsynth.org](https://scsynth.org/) - SuperCollider forum